TRAVEL SECRETS BY PATTY

 DAY 12

-07 Mar WADI RUM AND AMMAN (B/D)
+10 MAR WADI RUM AND AMMAN, AMMAN CITY TOUR (B/D)

-Upon arrival in Amman, check in at your hotel and take some time to relax after a day filled with adventure and discovery.
-In the evening, enjoy a delicious dinner at the hotel’s restaurant, reflecting on your journey through Petra and Wadi Rum and savoring the flavors of Jordanian cuisine.
+Following your city exploration, proceed to your hotel for check-in and some time to relax after a day filled with adventure and discovery.
+In the evening, enjoy a delicious dinner at the hotel’s restaurant featuring a selection of local and international dishes.
+Reflect on your incredible journey through Petra and Wadi Rum before settling in for an overnight stay in Amman in preparation for the next stage of your travels.

 Accommodation: Al-Qasr Metropole or similar (2 Nights)